Mevani suspended from Guj Assembly for day for 'indiscipline' | Law-Order

-Gujarat's Independent MLA Jignesh Mevani was on Friday suspended from the state Assembly for a day for ''indisciline'' after he raised the issue of a Dalit man's murder without the Speaker's permission.
+Gujarat's Independent MLA Jignesh Mevani was on Friday suspended from the state Assembly for a day for ''indiscipline'' after he raised the issue of a Dalit man's murder without the Speaker's permission.

 He was evicted from the House on the orders of Speaker Rajendra Trivedi over the issue.